Healthy Home Evaluator

 - For trainers or BPI Proctors, accumulate one hundred and fifty (150) hours of relevant Healthy Homes training over the three (3) years of certification and submit documentation of training

-To bypass the exam using methods 2 or 3, you must fill out the recertification application, submit it with all supporting documents, and pay the renewal fee prior to the certification expiration date.
+To bypass the exam using methods 2 or 3, you must fill out the Application for Certification Renewal, submit it with all supporting documents, and pay the renewal fee prior to the certification expiration date.